Pinewoods milkweed

 Leaves are clasping and have conspicuous lavender viens and midribs.
 Photo by Julie Tew

 Pinewoods milkweed occurs naturally in sandhills, scrub and dry, ruderal areas.
 It blooms in spring and summer, attracting many pollinators including wasps and butterflies.
-Pinewoods milkweed is a larval host for Monarch and Queen butterflies.
+Like all members of the Asclepias genus, Pinewoods milkweed is a larval host plant for Monarch, Queen and Soldier butterflies.
+The plant contains a milky latex that is toxic to most animals, but Monarch, Queen and Soldier caterpillars are adapted to feed on them despite the chemical defense.

 The genus Asclepias is named for Asclepius, the Greek god of healing.
 The species epithet humistrata comes from the Latin humis, or “sprawling,” and sternere, which means “to spread,” referring to its low sprawling growth habit.